Measuring Small Longitudinal Phase Shifts via Weak Measurement Amplification: Introduction

-Among above applications, weak value amplification (WVA) is particularly intriguing and important for its potential in high precision measurements.
+Among above applications, weak value amplification (WVA) is particularly intriguing and has been rapidly developed in high precision measurements.
 In order to realize WVA, the tiny quantity to be measured need be converted into coupling coefficient of an von Neumann- type interaction Hamiltonian, which is small enough such that the condition of weak measurements is satisfied.
 The magnification of WVA is directly determined by the weak value of the system observable appearing in the interaction Hamiltonian.
 When the pre-selected state $|\psi_{i}\rangle$ and the post-selected state $|\psi_{f}\rangle$ of the system are properly chosen, the weak value can be arbitrarily large.
-However, it does not imply that the magnification of WVA can also be arbitrarily large.
-In fact, the magnification is limited when all orders of evolution are taken into consideration \cite{lim1,lim2,lim3,lim4}.
+However, the magnification is limited when all orders of evolution are taken into consideration \cite{lim1,lim2,lim3,lim4}.
 While the potential application of the weak value in signal amplification was pointed out as early as 1990 \cite{sa}, it has drawn no particular attention until the first report on the observation of the spin Hall effect of light via WVA \cite{am1}.
-Since then, many kinds of signal measurements via WVA have been reported, such as beam deflection \cite{am2}, angular rotation \cite{an}, charge sensing \cite{ch}, single-photon nonlinearity \cite{non1,non2}, frequency \cite{fre}, etc. Meanwhile, due to the large weak value is obtained at the price of low succesful probability, the controversy on whether or not WVA outperforms conventional measurements arises \cite{co1,co2,co3,co4,co5}.
-Although negative conclusion arrived by some theoretical researches, things become different when practical experiments are taken into consideration \cite{act1,act2,act3}.
-Besides, some technical advantages of WVA have also been displayed \cite{tec1,tec2,tec3}.
+Since then, many kinds of signal measurements via WVA have been reported, such as geometric phase\cite{am13}, angular rotation \cite{an,an1}, spin Hall effect\cite{am1,am5,am8,am11}, single-photon nonlinearity \cite{non1,non2}, frequency \cite{fre,am10}, etc. Meanwhile, WMA obtains the large weak value at the price of low detection probability by postselection, which may causes greater statistical error\cite{post1}.
+Therefore, the controversy on whether or not WVA outperforms conventional measurements arises \cite{co1,co2,co21,co22,co3,co4,co5}.
+Although not positive conclusions arrived by some theoretical researches, it becomes different when practical experiments are taken into consideration.
+There are some researches that have shown WMA has meaningful robustness against technical noise \cite{technoise1,technoise3,temnoise1,temnoise2}.
+Meanwhile, some technical advantages of WVA have been experimentally demonstrated \cite{tec2,tec3,detsat2,tec4}.
+Moreover, WVA-based proposals to achieve the Heisenberg limit by using quantum resources such as squeezing\cite{co5} and entanglement\cite{enta1,enta2} are also explored, e.g., the entanglement-assisted WVA has been realized in optical system\cite{entae1,entae2}.
+Recently, Kim {\it et al} demonstrate a novel WMA scheme based on iterative interactions to achieve Heisenberg limit \cite{hei1}.